 - Women's and Children's Hospital phone 8161 7000

 - Reach Out is an online youth mental health service.
-A range of help-seeking options, stories, videos, interactive forums and blogs are available for young people.
+There’s also advice for parents.

-- Child and Youth Health has mental health information and links for children (6 to 12 years), teens (13 to 17 years), young adults (18 to 25 years) and parents and carers.
+- Child and Youth Health has mental health information and links for children, teens, young adults and parents and carers.

-If your child has a diagnosed mental health disorder you should:
+If your child has a diagnosed mental health condition you can:

-- complete a general health information form (DOC 48KB) with the help of the treating medical professional
+- complete a health care plan with the help of the treating medical professional

-- give a copy of the form to the school or preschool - they may need to develop a health support plan to support your child’s education and learning.
+- give a copy of the plan to the school or preschool - they might need to create a health support agreement.
+This can help your child’s learning.

-School staff are not trained health professionals and cannot diagnose or mental disorders or provide therapy.
-Schools will:
+Education staff are not trained health professionals.
+They cannot diagnose mental health conditions or provide therapy.

 - offer learning opportunities that promote wellbeing and mental health